Northern royal albatross

-The northern royal albatross or toroa, (Diomedea sanfordi), is a large seabird in the albatross family.
+The northern royal albatross or toroa, (Diomedea sanfordi) is a large seabird in the albatross family.
 It was split from the closely related southern royal albatross as recently as 1998, though not all scientists support that conclusion and some consider both of them to be subspecies of the royal albatross.

 Etymology

 Diomedea sanfordi breaks into Diomedea, referring to Diomedes, whose companions turned to birds, and sanfordi, in honor of Leonard Cutler Sanford (1868–1950), ornithologist, and trustee of the American Museum of Natural History.

 Taxonomy

-Albatrosses belong to family Diomedeidae of the order Procellariiformes, along with shearwaters, fulmars, storm petrels, and diving petrels.
+Albatrosses belong to the family Diomedeidae of the order Procellariiformes, along with shearwaters, fulmars, storm petrels, and diving petrels.
 They share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns, although the nostrils on the albatross are on the sides of the bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 Finally, they produce a stomach oil made up of wax esters and triglycerides that are stored in the proventriculus.
-This is used against predators as well as an energy rich food source for chicks and adults during their long flights.
+This is used against predators as well as an energy-rich food source for chicks and adults during their long flights.

 The northern royal albatross was first described as Diomedea sanfordi by Robert Cushman Murphy, in 1917, based on a specimen from the Chatham Islands.